 Most examples of misbehaviour can be dealt with by the supervising adult at the time.

-If necessary, a variety of sanctions may be used including time outs or even a temporary suspension from school.
+If necessary, a variety of sanctions may be used including time outs or even a temporary exclusion from school.

 As with all schools there are sanctions available for dealing with extreme or dangerous instances of misbehaviour up to and including permanent exclusion.